serilog-mssql/serilog-sinks-mssqlserver/README.md

 ## Table definition

-You'll need to create a table like this in your database:
+You'll need to create a table like this in your database.
+Many other variations are possible.
+In particular, give careful consideration to whether you need the Id column (discussed in the next section).
+The table definition shown here is the default configuration.

 ```
 CREATE TABLE [Logs] (